Giants spoil Packers international debut with 27-22 win

 The Giants entered the game as the NFL’s top rushing offense, but struggled to run the ball early, falling behind 17-3 after Lazard’s 4-yard touchdown reception and Lewis’ 2-yard catch in the end zone when Rodgers found the veteran tight end wide open.

-Early on, Jones seemed to be limited by his sprained ankle and wasn’t a threat to run in the first half.
-Barkley then took a direct snap for a 40-yard gain to the Giants 38, bringing the offense to life, and the Giants used some trickery to get the ball in the end zone.
+Early on, Jones seemed to be limited by his sprained ankle.
+But Barkley took a direct snap for a 40-yard gain to the Giants 38, bringing the offense to life, and the Giants used some trickery to get the ball in the end zone.

 From the shotgun, Jones ran right, pitched it to Barkley, who then pitched to Daniel Bellinger.
-The rookie tight end avoided a tackle and ran it in to close the gap to 17-10.
+The rookie tight end avoided a tackle and ran it in from the 2 to close the gap to 17-10.

 But 1:15 on the clock was enough for Rodgers to lead the Packers into field-goal range.
 Mason Crosby connected from 48 yards as time expired in the half to give the Packers a 20-10 lead.